Particular/docs.particular.net/persistence/non-durable/index.md

 title: Non-durable persistence
 summary: Non-durable persistence (previously known as In-Memory persistence) stores data in a non-durable manner
 component: NonDurablePersistence
-reviewed: 2019-12-17
+reviewed: 2022-07-11
 redirects:
 - nservicebus/persistence/in-memory
 ---

 partial: noteinmemory

-Some scenarios require an non-durable persistence such as the development environment or a lightweight client not interested in durability across restarts:
+Some scenarios require a non-durable persistence such as the development environment or a lightweight client not interested in durability across restarts:

 ## Persistence at a glance